Redsskull/weather-intelligence-system/README.md

 ## What the Installation Does

 **On Linux/macOS:**
-1. Creates the installation directory at `~/.weather-intel`
+1. Creates the installation directory at `~/.weather-intel` containing all application files
-2. Builds the Go components
+2. Downloads the source code, builds the Go components, and stores the compiled binaries in the installation directory
 3. Creates and sets up a Python virtual environment (venv) for isolated dependencies
 4. Installs the `weather` and `weather-uninstall` commands to `~/.local/bin`
 5. The `weather` command runs the application from within the virtual environment

 **On Windows:**
-1. Creates the installation directory at `$env:USERPROFILE\.weather-intel`
+1. Creates the installation directory at `$env:USERPROFILE\.weather-intel` containing all application files
-2. Builds the Go components
+2. Downloads the source code, builds the Go components, and stores the compiled binaries in the installation directory
 3. Creates and sets up a Python virtual environment (venv) for isolated dependencies
 4. Installs the `weather` command script to `$env:USERPROFILE\.local\bin`
 5. Automatically adds the installation directory to your user PATH environment variable